 Here is our 3.5 year old model.
-She’s 37″ and weighs 29 lbs.
+She’s 37″ and weighs 29 pounds.
 She’s riding forward facing in the Graco MySize, and she uses setting five when forward facing.
 The straps are just at her shoulders in this photo, with any growth she’d have to move up an adjustment.
 With 3 more adjustment settings after this one, we can see that this model has plenty of room to grow in this seat in forward facing mode.

 This model is almost 6 years old, weighs 41 pounds and stands 46″ tall.
 Forward facing, he can use harness adjustment seven; the straps are just at his shoulder, but with a growth spurt he’d have to move up one to adjustment level eight, where he has some growing room.
 He’s wearing a size 6/7 shirt and this photo shows him using adjustment level eight.

 Important Information: Where to Find

 FAA Approval The FAA approval is on a sticker that’s tucked in the back of she shell of the seat, right behind where many popular travel carts attach to the seat.
 This makes it almost impossible to see the sticker if you’re asked to show it while boarding an airplane.

 - Tall shell with no standing height limit for rear facing